haraldfianbakken/cOctopus/README.md

-# cOctopus - A community resource for configuring Octopus tentacles
+# cOctopus - A community resource for configuring Octopus

 The OctopusDSC resource today has a few issues: it's not on PSGallery, not being maintained, requires the tentacle IP and requires manual fixes to be able to used together with Azure Automation (Pull server).